-Fabricated or Induced Illness (FII)
+Fabricated or Induced Illness (FII) & Perplexing Presentations (PP)

 Fabricated or Induced Illness is a condition whereby a child suffers harm through the deliberate action of their carer, and which is attributed by the adult to another cause.
 There may be several explanations for these circumstances, and each requires careful consideration and review.
 Concerns about a child's health should be discussed with a health professional who is involved with the child.
+Perplexing Presentations are concerns raised around medically unexplained symptoms or concerning parental behaviours around a child's health, by a non-medical professional.

-NHS-Overview-Fabricated or Induced Illness
+In Staffordshire we use the following guidance FII-PP Pathway NHS-Overview-Fabricated or Induced Illness